How sodium intake affects your heart and brain

 Sodium is a mineral found in table salt, which is also known as sodium chloride.
 It shows up in some other ingredients, too, like sodium bicarbonate (better known as baking soda) and monosodium glutamate (MSG).

+Most people get the majority of their daily sodium intake—about 71 percent—from processed foods and restaurant meals.
+The number-one source of salt?
+Breads and rolls.
+That’s right, many foods that don’t taste especially salty still contain a lot of sodium.
+Processed meats, pizza, and soup also pack a lot of salt.
 Baked goods, whose ingredients typically include baking soda or baking powder in addition to salt, can also contain surprisingly high amounts of sodium.
 A seemingly innocent muffin, for instance, can pack well over 500 mg.

 The Centers for Disease Control and Prevention’s 2020-2025 Dietary Guidelines for Americans recommend consuming less than 2,300 mg of sodium a day.
-That is about the amount of sodium found in one teaspoon of table salt.
+That is about the amount of sodium found in 1 teaspoon of table salt.

 There’s no time like now to get serious about your sodium intake.
 When you fix more meals at home, you can enjoy food with less salt but more flavor.